xcore/sw_serial_to_ethernet/_sources/using_the_application.txt

 +++++++++++++++++++++++++++++++++++++++

 #.
 Once the script is executed, it sends a broadcast request for all S2E devices in the network to respond.
+   The message format is "XMOS S2E REPLY" broadcasted to 255.255.255.255

 #.
+XMO S2E devices monitor this broadcast message and responds to the test server using the following format:
+     "XMOS S2E VER:a.b.c;MAC:xx:xx:xx:xx:xx:xx;IP:abc.def.uvw.xyz"

-The response received from S2E devices available in the network is in the format:
+#.
+The test server parses this response received from S2E devices available in the network and displays
+   the following information on the console:
         VER --> Firmware Version
         MAC --> MAC Address
         IP --> IP address of the S2E device

 #.
-The above format of information is repeated for all the S2E devices available in the network
+The above information is displayed for all the S2E devices available in the network

 Modify IP address of a particular S2E device
 ++++++++++++++++++++++++++++++++++++++++++++

 #.
 The device discovery option should be used prior to using this option

 #.
-Upon selecting this option, all available S2Es on the network are displayed
+Upon selecting the above option, ensure all available S2Es on the network are displayed

 #.
-You can now select an appropriate S2E from the list and provide a new IP address for the selected S2E device
+You can now select an appropriate S2E from the list and provide a new IP address for the selected S2E device.
+   The server sends a unicast message using the format: "XMOS S2E IPCHANGE aaa.bbb.ccc.ddd"

 #.
+Appropriate S2E device will receive this message, flash the new ip address, resets and starts with the new ip address

-You can see S2E IP is changed to the new IP address.
-Select the device discovery option again in order ensure the IP change is done.
+#.
+At the test server, you can now see S2E IP is changed to the new IP address by selecting the device discovery option again

 Modify IP address of all S2E devices to use DHCP server
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 #.
-IP address of all S2E devices can be set to 0.0.0.0 This is a broadcast request and enables the device DHCP mode and a DHCP server can assign IP address to all S2E devices.
+This is a request and enables the s2e devices to DHCP mode.
+A DHCP server can be used to assign IP address to all S2E devices.
+   The test server sends a broadcast message using the format: "XMOS S2E IPCHANGE 0.0.0.0"

 #.
-It is important that only the intended S2Es for which the IP address is invalid should be made available in the network.
+It is important that only the intended S2Es for which the IP address is invalid should be made available in the network
    All other S2Es should be removed from the network.

 #.
-Once the S2E devices IP is changed to the DHCP assigned IP addresses, select option 1 after some time in order to know the the new IP addresses for the device(s)
+Once the S2E devices IP is changed to the DHCP assigned IP addresses, select discovery option after some time in order to know the the new IP addresses for the device(s)

 Data Communication using S2E Device
 -----------------------------------